lelou6666/nimbus-docs/phantom/faq.rst

 ===================================

 The Nimbus Phantom service is a hosted service that makes it easy to leverage on-demand resources provided by infrastructure clouds.
 Phantom allows the user to easily deploy a set of virtual machines over multiple private, community, and commercial clouds and then automatically grows or shrinks this set based on policies defined by the user.
-This functionality can be used to implement elastic services (growing and shrinking to demand) or highly available services (where failed resources always get restarted).
-Phantom itself has been implemented as a highly available service.
+The user can also supplement resources in a local cluster with cloud resources.
+Phantom can then be used to implement elastic services (growing and shrinking to demand) or highly available services (where failed resources always get restarted).
+Phantom itself has been
+implemented as a highly available service.

 Where can I work with Phantom?